Traditional Plant-Based Cooking

 • Place all dry ingredients into a mixing bowl and stir.

-• Leave in the fridge for at least 20 minutes.
+• Leave in the refrigerator for at least 20 minutes - can leave overnight until breakfast but do whisk again before use.

 • Heat your non-stick frying pan over a medium heat.

-• Cook on the other side for a minute or two until golden.
+• Cook on the other side for a minute or two until golden and risen.

 vegan traditional Scotch pancakes